 What this effect really shows is that there exists a series of sharp

-moisture within the leaf.
+the moisture within the leaf.
 It may be that these

-points are used by the plant to conduct tiny electric currents to the atmosphere.
+points are used by the plant to conduct tiny electric currents to

-edges which approximates the effects of the sharp points on
+serrated edges which approximates the effects of the sharp points on